OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 ### 1.1.
 Media Communications Mesh

-- Framework Introduction: Media Communications Mesh is a framework designed for low-latency media transport.
+- **Framework Introduction**: Media Communications Mesh is a framework designed for low-latency media transport.
 It caters specifically to Edge, Edge-to-Cloud, and Cloud environments, connecting media microservices.
-- Purpose: Its main role is to establish a secure media data plane for inter-microservices communication.
+- **Purpose**: Its main role is to establish a secure media data plane for inter-microservices communication.
 This ensures media can be reliably transmitted across different cloud environments.
-- Technological Basis: The Media Transport Library (MTL) helps form the media data plane, and a control-plane communications infrastructure adds support for media control protocols.
+- **Technological Basis**: The Media Transport Library (MTL) helps form the media data plane, and a control-plane communications infrastructure adds support for media control protocols.

-✅ Key point: The main goal is to enable secure, fast, and standardized media communication between microservices, regardless of the environment (Edge or Cloud).
+✅ **Key point**: The main goal is to enable secure, fast, and standardized media communication between microservices, regardless of the environment (Edge or Cloud).

 ### 1.2.
 Media Proxy Introduction

-- Core Functionality: The Media Proxy handles the routing and forwarding of media data, specifically audio and video streams, between mesh nodes.
+- **Core Functionality**: The Media Proxy handles the routing and forwarding of media data, specifically audio and video streams, between mesh nodes.
-- Low Latency & Efficiency: The focus is on ensuring low-latency and efficient usage of system resources, which is critical for real-time media applications.
+- **Low Latency & Efficiency**: The focus is on ensuring low-latency and efficient usage of system resources, which is critical for real-time media applications.
-- Service Mesh Role: It acts as a Data Plane component within a larger service mesh for media applications, utilizing `MTL` `ST 2110` API, `libfabric` for `RDMA` API, `MemIF` shared memory APIs, and many more, to abstract the complexities involved in efficient media transport.
+- **Service Mesh Role**: It acts as a Data Plane component within a larger service mesh for media applications, utilizing `MTL` `ST 2110` API, `libfabric` for `RDMA` API, `MemIF` shared memory APIs, and many more, to abstract the complexities involved in efficient media transport.

-✅ Key point: Media Proxy handles the data transport layer of media streams, focusing on real-time efficiency and ensuring media routing between microservices in the mesh.
+✅ **Key point**: Media Proxy handles the data transport layer of media streams, focusing on real-time efficiency and ensuring media routing between microservices in the mesh.

 ✅ More information about the Media Proxy component can be found in the [media-proxy](../media-proxy/README.md) subdirectory.

 ### 1.3.
-SDK and FFmpeg plugins
+SDK and FFmpeg Plugins

-- Key Features: Zero Memory Copy, uses a zero-copy memory techniques for ultra-low-latency media transfers between containers.
+- **Key Features**: Zero Memory Copy, uses a zero-copy memory technique for ultra-low-latency media transfers between containers.
 This helps avoid data duplication, reducing time and resource overhead.
-- Media Stream Compatibility: Supports compressed (like JPEG XS) and RAW uncompressed media formats, ensuring flexibility in how media is transported.
+- **Media Stream Compatibility**: Supports compressed (like JPEG XS) and RAW uncompressed media formats, ensuring flexibility in how media is transported.
-- Multiple Protocols: Works with protocols such as SMPTE ST 2110 and RTSP, enhancing its versatility in different media service setups.
+- **Multiple Protocols**: Works with protocols such as SMPTE ST 2110 and RTSP, enhancing its versatility in different media service setups.

-✅ Key point: The system is optimized for zero-copy transmission with wide protocol compatibility, ensuring it can handle both compressed and uncompressed media streams efficiently.
+✅ **Key point**: The system is optimized for zero-copy transmission with wide protocol compatibility, ensuring it can handle both compressed and uncompressed media streams efficiently.

-✅ Detailed information about Media Communications Mesh SDK can be found in [sdk](../sdk/README.md) directory.
+✅ Detailed information about Media Communications Mesh SDK can be found in the [sdk](../sdk/README.md) directory.

-✅ Detailed information about FFmpeg with Media Communications Mesh plugin can be found in [FFmpeg-plugin](../ffmpeg-plugin/README.md) directory.
+✅ Detailed information about FFmpeg with Media Communications Mesh plugin can be found in the [FFmpeg-plugin](../ffmpeg-plugin/README.md) directory.

 ## 2. Getting Started

 ### 2.1.
-Basic build and installation
+Basic Build and Installation

 #### 2.1.1.
 Prerequisites

-- Linux server (Intel Xeon processor recommended, ex.
-Sapphire Rapids).
+- Linux server (Intel Xeon processor recommended, e.g., Sapphire Rapids).
-- Network Interface Card (NIC) compatible with DPDK (ex.
-Intel Ethernet Controller E810-C).
+- Network Interface Card (NIC) compatible with DPDK (e.g., Intel Ethernet Controller E810-C).
-- (recommended) Update NIC drivers and firmware, more info and latest drivers [Support](#support)
+- (Recommended) Update NIC drivers and firmware.
+More info and latest drivers [Support](#support).

 #### 2.1.2.
 Steps